-As you would expect, both the original and follow-up Apple Watches work with Apple Health — it would be a big surprise if they didn't — so if you're in the market for a wearable that seamlessly syncs activity data back to the built-in iOS Health app then that's one more reason to buy Apple's timepiece.
-The Series 2 does have one major advantage over the Series 1: It's waterproof.
+As you would expect, Apple's own wearables work well with Apple Health - it would be a big surprise if they didn't.
+So if you're in the market for a wearable that seamlessly syncs activity into Apple's ecosystem then that's one more reason to buy Apple's timepiece.

 Wahoo Tickr X Heart Rate Monitor